Tuesday, March 3, 2020

 " Bharati Ji's father completely cured my niece.
 She was suffering from a painful skin disease that had crippled her.
 The doctors had declared her condition as incurable under the allopathic system .
 And her treatment was done absolutely free ."

-Somehow I tend to believe that his craft was ideal for a broader readership.
-He would have been acknowledged, accepted and recognised suitably had he chosen to write in English.
-He probably has not been adequately recognised in the language he has chosen to write.
+Somehow, I tend to believe that his craft was ideal for a broader readership.
+He would have been acknowledged, accepted and recognized suitably had he chosen to write in English.
+He probably has not been adequately recognized in the language he has chosen to write.
 This is my personal belief.

 Is he influenced by Anton Chekhov or Yasunari Kawabata or Alice Munro?
 Can't say conclusively unless I read more stories of Bharati Ji.
 But for sure, he has grasped the essence of literature created by existentialist writers.